MoseleyBioinformaticsLab/ICIKendallTau/README.md

 data comes from left-censorship, `test_left_censorship`.
 We walk through creating example data and testing it in the vignette [Testing for Left Censorship](https://moseleybioinformaticslab.github.io/ICIKendallTau/articles/testing-for-left-censorship).
+In addition to testing, you can also visualize the missing data pattern by feature rank using the `rank_order_data` function, and use `visdat::vis_miss()` on the original and reordered missing data.

 ## Examples